The application is now closed.

 2. A curriculum vitae documenting qualifications to conduct the proposed research.

 3. A sample of published or forthcoming work of no more than 10,000 words.
 Bibliographies and references do not count toward the word limit.

-Applicants with questions should contact the Fellowships Program Manager by e-mail at firstname.lastname@example.org.
+Applicants with questions should contact the fellowships team by email at fellowships(at)chs.harvard.edu.